davidgiven/cpmish/README.md

 What you get:

-- the standard CP/M 2.2 BDOS and CCP
+- ZSDOS and ZCPR1
 - standard PC 720kB floppy disks (with the CP/M file system, of course, but they're writeable from ordinary PC drives with normal sector skew)
+- a diskdefs file allowing you to use cpmtools with the same
 - most of an ADM-3a / Kaypro II terminal emulator supporting 80x18 text
 - a gigantic 60kB TPA
 - an interrupt-driven keyboard